apitoolkit/apitoolkit-landing/content/blog/Error-Monitoring-tools-for-Small-Businesses-Under-Budget/index.md

 ---

 ![Alt text](./Error%20Monitoring%20tools%20for%20Small%20Businesses%20Under%20Budget.png)
-Remember the Twitter outage?
-Millions left hanging, businesses stalled, and a hefty dose of FOMO swirling the internet.
-While a bird-sized now called "X" social media giant might have the resources to weather such glitches, for small businesses, even minor errors can turn into existential tremors.
+Error monitoring software are the most under appreciated  tools in the technology world.
+A tool that allow you know when,how,and why you system might be encoutering failurs.Remember the Twitter outage? if not thousands millions was left hanging, and businesses went offt.
+While twitter now called "X" might have the resources to know these glitches before they happen they still did not get it easy, imagine the same situation on a small businesses.

 That's where error monitoring comes in, your key observer.
 Think of it as a look out for your website, app, or system constantly on the look for suspicious activity before they unleash chaos on your customers.